-The Community College of Baltimore County offers a short-term training program that combines both manual and computer numerical control technology.
-81 This program is certified through the National Institute of Metalworking skills (NIMS) and requires six months of educational training.
-82 The Community College of Baltimore County also offers two other computer numerical control (CNC) certifications that differ in length and requirements.
-The CNC machinist certification prepares students for roles as a machine operator, machinist and/or a set-up person and requires 35 credit hours.
-83 The CNC programming certificate is the shortest http://catalog.ccbcmd.edu/preview program.php?catoid=16&poid=7859&returnto=984.
+The Community College of Baltimore County offers a short-term training program that combines both manual and computer numerical control technology.81 This program is certified through the National Institute of Metalworking skills (NIMS) and requires six months of educational training.82 The Community College of Baltimore County also offers two other computer numerical control (CNC) certifications that differ in length and requirements.
+The CNC machinist certification prepares students for roles as a machine operator, machinist and/or a set-up person and requires 35 credit hours.83 The CNC programming certificate is the shortest in length as it only requires 24 credit hours.84 This certification is designed to prepare students http://catalog.ccbcmd.edu/preview_program.php?catoid=16&poid=7859&returnto=984.